Don’t overthink your style

-Many of this season’s most wearable and quick-to-style hair looks require little more than an expert edit of dry-styling essentials and a bit of know-how.
-“Don’t overthink day-to-night hair,” explains founder of Ouai Haircare, Jen Atkin, who works with Chrissy Teigen, Gigi Hadid and Karlie Kloss.
-“Keep it effortless and remember perfection is not the aim.”
+A quick restyle and adding a little more polish than usual to your hair can help make any evening occasion feel all the more special.
+Thankfully, many of the most wearable and quick-to-style hair looks require little more than an expert edit of dry-styling essentials and a bit of know-how.
+“Don’t overthink day-to-night hair,” explains hairstylist Jen Atkin, who works with Kaia Gerber, Kate Moss and Bella and Gigi Hadid.
+“Keep it effortless, and remember: perfection is not the aim.”

 A textured up-do